Biodiversity in Belize

 Biodiversity Related Projects by J. Meerman

 Cycad research in Belize.
 During August and September of 2008, Michael Calonje from Montgomery Botanical Center (MBC) in Miami, Florida led an expedition to Belize with the aim of making taxonomic sense of the Zamia species occurring here.
-Ceratozamia report (pdf: 0.839 kb), Zamia prasina report (pdf: 0.979 kb).
+The study led to three papers on the subject.
+Including the description of 2 new species.

 Machaca Hill Lodge, Punta Gorda, Toledo District.
 2006. (very) Rapid Ecological Assessment of the grounds of this spectacular lodge.
 Report focussing on vegetation but with notes on other biodiversity (pdf: 3,802 kb)